gtmsingh/HBcodes/Data Structure/trie DS/in files/v1.1/readme.txt

 3. Files:
 		*.cpp = the programs to be executed
-		*.seq, *.flag = processed files for future query *.bak = the debug files which consists of points where data can be printed by proper un-commenting of lines in th program, they are present in "backup files" folder
+		*.seq and *.flag = processed files for future query *.bak = the debug files which consists of points where data can be printed by proper un-commenting of lines in the program, they are present in "backup files" folder

 4. Deviations from v1.0: